-The long-term goal should be building the capacity of procurement agencies in low- and middle-income countries so that they are able to prequalify the products they wish to procure according to stringent standards.
-The NMRAs should also strengthen their own capacity and move toward the long-term goal of achieving SRA status.
-This can be addressed through increased active participation of NMRAs in the dossier evaluation and Good Manufacturing Practices (GMP) inspections conducted by the WHO Prequalification Team: Medicines (WHO PQTm) and/or regional registration harmonization initiatives.
-The procurement agencies and NMRAs can together optimize the use of limited technical expertise through harmonization and standardization, as well as reduce duplication of efforts and lead time for patient access to quality products.
+In the long run, the goal should be building the capacity of national government procurement agencies in low- and middle-income countries to be able to prequalify the products they want to procure according to stringent standards.
+The NMRAs should also strengthen their own capacity and move toward the long-term goal of achieving GBT maturity level 3 status.

-This manual is divided into three modules:
+This manual is divided into 3 modules:

-- Module I describes general quality assurance for procurement as per WHO's Model Quality Assurance System (MQAS), including prequalification (selection) of pharmaceutical products and manufacturers; purchase of prequalified products; receipt and storage of purchased products; distribution of received products; and reassessment (monitoring) of pharmaceutical products and manufacturers. - Module II sets out a pragmatic approach to assuring the quality of MNCH products that resource-limited procurement agencies may implement when assessing products for prequalification and procurement. - Module III provides useful technical information on lifesaving MNCH products, listed by the United Nations (UN) Commission on Life-Saving Commodities for Women and Children (UNCoLSC), that procurement agencies can use to establish technical specifications for the product(s) to be prequalified.
+- Module I describes the general quality assurance for procurement as per the MQAS, including prequalification (selection) of pharmaceutical products and manufacturers; purchase of prequalified products; receipt and storage of purchased products; distribution of received products; and reassessment (monitoring) of pharmaceutical products and manufacturers. - Module II sets out a pragmatic approach to assuring the quality of MNCH products that resource-limited national government procurement agencies may implement when assessing the products for prequalification and procurement. - Module III provides useful technical information of life-saving MNCH products, including those listed by the UN Commission on Life-Saving Commodities for Women's and Children's Health (UNCoLSC), that national government procurement agencies can use to establish technical specifications for the product(s) to be prequalified.